 Checking weather forecasts before getting your child ready for his or her day at school is a valuable tip.
 Rain, or to be more specific, wet surfaces cause numerous injuries to children on their trips to and from schools.

-Slippery sidewalks and hard floors, wet floor in hallways at school, and all kids of other dangerous conditions on your child’s way to and from school is a potential slip and fall accident waiting to happen.
+Slippery sidewalks and hard floors, wet floor in hallways at school, and all kinds of other dangerous conditions on your child’s way to and from school is a potential slip and fall accident waiting to happen.
 Talk to your child about the importance of being careful when walking on slippery and wet surfaces when it is raining or snowing, or help your child get to school, and hold their hand when you walk them to school.

 One of the reasons why many schoolchildren like their school are because they get to play sports there.
 Sports like football, soccer, basketball, and others can be very fun, no doubt about that, but they are also extremely dangerous.